moorepants/dissertation/systemidentification.rst

 detailed enough for reuse.

 .. rubric:: Footnotes

+.. [#firstprinciples] First principles here means any modeling techniques that use fundamental "known" building blocks to create a dynamic model.
+These buildling blocks can include items such as Newton's laws of motion, the laws of thermodynamics, friction and contact models, electrical components, etc.

 .. [#pavilionfloor] The floor is a product called "pulastic" which is manufactured by `Robbins Sport Surfaces <http://www.robbinsfloor.com>`_.